About the School

 This course is graded on the Undergraduate Regular scale.

-Covers how principles and practices of consciousness and transformation relate to the major and career pathway it represents.
-Includes the theory and practices for deepening the student's own experience with the mindfulness and contemplative approaches to inquire.
-Capstone course for the minor in consciousness and transformation.
+Covers how principles and practices of well-being relate to career and personal life applications.
+Includes the theory and practices for deepening the student's own experience with the mindfulness and contemplative approaches to inquiry.
 Offered by School of Integrative Studies.
 Limited to three attempts.

 Recommended Prerequisite: INTS 355.